 How To Build A Wall With A Door

 Making an addition?
 Finishing a basement?
 Building a shed?
 If so, you’ll probably need to build a wall with at least one door.
-Here’s what you need to know to make this as simple as 1, 2, 3!
+From lumber and hardware to power tools and cordless tools, here’s what you need to know to make this as simple as 1, 2, 3!

 1.)
 Measure And Plan